 Casino Cocktail

-A classic, stirred Gin cocktail close to the Aviation.
+A classic, shaken gin cocktail related to the famous Aviation.

 Prep Time: 3 minutes